ULHPC/ulhpc-docs/docs/hpc-schools.md

 Limited spots available per session (20 max).

-### Upcoming sessions:
+### Upcoming sessions

 - Date: March 2025, 12th-13th
 - Time: 09:00-12:00 and 13:00-17:00 (both days)

-### Session 1 (Day 1, 09:00-12:00) - Accessing the Cluster and Command Line Introduction
+### Session 1 - Accessing the Cluster and Command Line Introduction

-_Location:_ MSA 4.320, Belval campus
+_Timeslot:_ Day 1 09:00-12:00, _Location:_ MSA 4.320, Belval campus

 Learn how to access the HPC cluster, set up your machine, and navigate the command line interface effectively.
 Gain confidence in interacting with the cluster environment.

 Feel free to only to start attend the second day session if:

-- You can connect to the ULHPC
+- you can connect to the ULHPC, and
-- You are comfortable with the command line interface
+- you are comfortable with the command line interface.

-### Session 2 (Day 1, 13:00-17:00) - Understanding HPC Workflow: Job Submission and Monitoring
+### Session 2 - Understanding HPC Workflow: Job Submission and Monitoring

-_Location:_ MSA 4.320, Belval campus
+_Timeslot:_ Day 1 13:00-17:00, _Location:_ MSA 4.320, Belval campus

 Explore the inner workings of HPC systems.
 Discover the process of submitting and managing computational tasks.
 Learn how to monitor and optimize job performance.

-### Session 3 (Day 2, 09:00-12:00) - Working with software environments and containers
+### Session 3 - Working with software environments and containers

-_Location:_ MSA 4.380, Belval campus
+_Timeslot:_ Day 2 09:00-12:00, _Location:_ MSA 4.080, Belval campus

 Discover how you can setup isolated software environments and containers in the HPC systems.
 Improve the reproducibility of you workflows by creating reproducible setups.

-### Session 4 (Day 2, 13:00-17:00) - Using resources efficiently
+### Session 4 - Using resources efficiently

-_Location:_ MSA 4.320, Belval campus
+_Timeslot:_ Day 2 13:00-17:00, _Location:_ MSA 4.080, Belval campus

 Understand the allocation of resources in HPC systems.
 Configure you code to access cores, memory channels, and GPUs efficiently and prevent over-subscription.

-#### Requirements
+### Requirements

 - Having an HPC account to access the cluster.
+Request an account following the [instructions in our system documentation](/accounts/#how-to-get-a-new-user-account).

 ## Machine Learning for beginners